 Attendance is required.
 Students must attend all course meetings and arrive on time.
 Intelligent, informed participation in seminars and sections is also required.

 Readings: Students must read all assigned materials before the due date and be prepared to discuss them in class.
 Don’t forget to bring the assigned texts or book to class.
 Comments and questions about the readings are welcome in class and during office hours.

 The reading is not extensive—on average, approximately 200 pages per week.
 But the materials are very diverse and they are a necessary prerequisite for lectures and class discussion.
 Exams will test students’ comprehension of these texts.

-The following five books should be purchased by all students prior to their departure and must be brought to Italy; please acquire the recommended editions.
-Even large Cambridge bookstores may not have enough copies for all of you so you must look for them as soon as possible.
-Preferably buy books in bookstores: it saves jobs and communities.
+The following six books should be purchased by all students prior to their departure and must be brought to Italy; please acquire the recommended editions.

 – Italo Calvino, Invisible Cities, trans.
 William Weaver (Harcourt) ISBN 9780156453806;